 Age of Empires 4: release date

 Unfortunately, no release date has been announced for Age of Empires 4 – not even a rough one.
 It could be a way off though, because all we’ve seen of the game is a trailer filled with concept art in 2017, which suggests that at that point development was in its early stages.
-If we were betting on it, we’d saying it won’t be until late 2019 at the very earliest.
+Even in 2019 the game still isn't far enough into development to give a rough launch window—we're looking at 2020 before some kind of announcement.

 What platforms will Age of Empires 4 release on?

 So far, all we know is that it’s coming to Windows 10 PC – so bad luck if you’re running an older version (although this could be a good excuse to upgrade).
-However, with Microsoft Studios as the publisher the door is open for a release on Xbox One, too, although there’s been no word on that front.
-For the same reason, it’s unlikely to come to other consoles, such as the PS4 or the Nintendo Switch.
+However, with Microsoft Studios as the publisher the door is open for a release on Xbox One.

 Age of Empires 4: trailers